mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s3.rst

   1. Toggle between Absolute and Relative pitch slider mode.
   2. Customize the colors for decks A, B, C, and D.
   3. Change the Sampler playback mode.
-  4. Enable wheel touch scratching.
+  4. Whether wheel touch scratching is on by default.

 To make these changes, you need to edit to the mapping script file.